 - Changes in your child’s immune system can happen when your child starts taking drugs to treat HIV.
 If your child has an infection that you did not know was there, it may show up when your child takes this drug.
 Tell your child’s doctor right away if your child has any new signs after starting this drug, even after taking it for several months.
 This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 - If your child has liver problems like hepatitis B or C, talk with your child’s doctor.
 Liver problems have gotten worse with this drug.
-Call your child’s doctor right away if your child has signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+Call your child’s doctor right away if your child has signs of liver problems like dark urine, tiredness, decreased appetite, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if your child has any side effects that bother your child or do not go away.